There’s no doubt that the Thanksgiving meal is the star of the show, but that doesn’t mean it has to be the only thing worth raving about.

 If you’re having a larger gathering this year, you can always opt for a charcuterie board!
 What’s great about this choice is that you can cater to anyone’s palate.
 Throw together a variety of meats, cheeses, nuts and fruit and I’m sure you’ll have everyone gathered around.

-Other Classic Appetizers For The Family
+Other Best Appetizers For The Family

 From dips to deviled eggs, there are always a few appetizers that everyone loves.
 Here, I listed some of my favorites I found on the web and I hope you’ll enjoy them too.